At least 51 killed in Egypt as Islamists urge defiance

 State-run television showed soldiers carrying a wounded comrade along a rock-strewn road, and news footage showed a handful of men who looked like protesters firing crude handguns.

-The rest of the city was for the most part calm, though armored military vehicles closed bridges over the Nile to traffic following the violence.
+The rest of the city was for the most part calm, though armoured military vehicles closed bridges over the Nile to traffic following the violence.

 POLITICAL IMPASSE